 Medical fitness examination must first be guaranteed before a person begins disulfiram treatment.
 This examination is carried out to determine the state of the heart, liver, kidney, and other vital organs to establish body fitness.
 The patient’s complete medical history will also be required to determine these indices and needs full cooperation from the patient.

 An unfit person who takes Disulfiram medication stands the risk of skin rashes, liver damage, cardiovascular problems, convulsions, respiratory difficulties, coma, or even death.
 The fitness examination helps to determine what suits you.

 Disulfiram-Ethanol Reaction (DER)

-Antabuse reaction takes effect 10 minutes of taking it as prescribed by the doctor.
+The antabuse reaction takes effect within 10 minutes as the doctor prescribes.
 This dose may adversely react to alcohol for as long as two weeks or more.
-For a starter, a vulnerable feeling to relapse may set in after but weighing the consequence such as vomiting, nausea, and headache will deter you from giving in to such.
+For a starter, a vulnerable feeling to relapse may set in after, but weighing the consequence, such as vomiting, nausea, and headache, will deter you from giving in to such.